 For example, the emphasis at the individual level might be on tracking Sasha’s connections with natural social supports in her life as tracked over time under the Social Support Connections sub-domain and her productive involvement in Employment and/or Education.
 At the program level a query could yield a report that aggregates the proportion of young people who have been in the program at least 9 month as to their involvement in employment or post-secondary education in contrast to their pre-program “productivity” involvement.

-The TAPIS Progress Tracker is designed to assist you in your working with young people and their informal and formal key players, as well as supervisors being able to better manage a program and continue to improve the responsiveness and effectiveness of the transition program to young people and their families.
+Meaningful Information on Young People’s Progress & Your Program.
+The TAPIS Progress Tracker is designed to assist Transition Facilitators in their working with young people and their informal and formal key players -- as well as supervisors being able to better manage a program and continue to improve the responsiveness and effectiveness of the transition program to young people and their families.

-Mosaic Network is an international research, evaluation, technical assistance and data and reporting systems provider with more than 16 years experience with complex multi-site human service and education initiatives.
+Mosaic Network is an international evaluation, technical assistance, and data and reporting systems provider with more than 18 years experience with complex multi-site human service and education initiatives.
 Mosaic’s Grant Evaluation and Management Solution (GEMS) is a web-based data system for grant tracking, program administration, case management, reporting and evaluation.
-Mosaic partnered with the TIP model developers to incorporate their TAPIS Progress Tracker and Goal Achiever tools into an online data management system for programs seeking an off-the-shelf, empirically-supported instrument.
+Mosaic partnered with the TIP Model developers to incorporate their TAPIS Progress Tracker and Goal Achiever tools into an online data management system for programs seeking an off-the-shelf, empirically-supported instrument.

 Hewitt B. "Rusty" Clark, Ph.D., BCBA